dallabella-lab/teensystep/readme.md

 <img src="misc/Equipment_participant.jpg" alt="equipment" align="center" width="500"/>

-## How to conduct the Ramp protocole?
+## How to conduct the Ramp protocol?

 ### Before the exeperiment